cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 $ ignite generate proto-go
 ```

 `MoveCount` should start at `0` and increment by `1` on each move.
-So adjust it first in the handler when creating the game:
+Adjust it first in the handler when creating the game:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/329c6d0ae8c1dffa85cd437d0cebb246a827dfb2/x/checkers/keeper/msg_server_create_game.go#L26]
 storedGame := types.StoredGame{